thesevenn/phish-hook-api/README.md

 ## 📢 Disclaimer

-This tool provides automated analysis based on known phishing patterns and lightweight models.
-It is a proof of concept developed for academic purposes and is not intended as a full-fledged or enterprise-grade security solution.
-While it can help flag suspicious emails, no detection system is perfect.
-Mistakes can occur.
-Always use your judgment and verify critical communications independently before engaging with any email content.
+This project is not an enterprise-grade detection system.
+It’s an academic proof of concept based on known phishing patterns and lightweight models.
+No system is perfect — always verify suspicious emails manually.

 ## 📝 License